Central Valley land subsidence: Groundwater pumping

 Groundwater in the Central Valley is primarily used for irrigation needs in the agriculture industry and is retrieved using wells.
 During drought years, groundwater pumping is increased due a shortage of surface water available to farmers.
 Land subsides most rapidly during drought years due to the increased pumping and lack of sufficient groundwater recharge.
 Aquifers are not sufficiently recharged due to decreased rainfall and over-utilization of surface water.

 As groundwater is pumped, the aquifers are depleted and the water table drops.
 As the water table falls, competition may occur between farmers to drill deeper underground in order to avoid their well going dry.
 Agricultural wells may extend as far as 2,000 feet below ground.

-Mitigation

 Drought years increase the utilization of groundwater which creates a large demand for well drilling businesses.
 During peak demand, the cost of drilling inflates and clients may be put on waiting lists for lengths of time which exceed growing seasons.
 There are various irrigation techniques which can reduce water waste and prevent excessive groundwater use.
-For example, almond orchards require large volumes of water, but due to an increased use of drip tape farmers have dramatically reduced water waste.
-Using water more effectively saves money and mitigates unnecessary subsidence.
+For example, almond orchards require large volumes of water, but due to an increased use of drip tape farmers have dramatically reduced water use.